miroshnikov/scrapyteer/README.md

 ## API
 #### pipe(...any)
 Receives a set of functions and invoke them from left to right supplying the return value of the previous as input for the next.
 If an argument is not a function, it is converted to one (by `indentity`).
 For objects and arrays all of their items/properties are also parsed.
-If the return value is an array, the rest of the function chain will be invoked for its every item.
+If the return value is an array, the rest of the function chain will be invoked for all of its items.
 #### open()
-Opens a given url
+Opens a given or root url
-#### $(selectors: string) / $$(selectors: string)
+#### $(selector: string) / $$(selector: string)
 Receives a page and calls `querySelector` / `querySelectorAll`
 #### attr(name: string)
 Returns an element's property value